Jiawei-Xing/sCache_PC3/README.md

 # sCache_PC3
-Manuscript: Chemoreceptor family in plant-associated bacteria that responds preferentially to the plant signal molecule glycerol 3-phosphate.
+Source code and dataset for the manuscript: Chemoreceptor family in plant-associated bacteria that responds preferentially to the plant signal molecule glycerol 3-phosphate.

 ### PacP-alphafold.pdb
 AlphaFold2 model for PacP Cache domain (default parameters).